 The Tampa Bay Lightning have made many good trades under former GM Steve Yzerman and current GM Julien BriseBois.
 One notable example would be the Jonathan Drouin for Mikhail Sergachev trade, where the Lightning is the clear winner as of now.

-However, just like every other organization, the Lightning has also made bad decisions, which they will end up regretting.
+However, just like every other organization, the Lightning have also made bad decisions, which they will end up regretting.
 Here are five players who thrived elsewhere after leaving the Lightning, either via trade or letting them go in free agency.

 1. J.T.
 Miller

+J.T.
 Miller was a former 15th overall pick by the New York Rangers.
 He was brought over to the Lightning in a trade that included Ryan McDonagh.
 In return, the Rangers received Vladislav Namestikov, Libor Hajek, a 2018 first-round pick, and a conditional second-round pick.
 (The conditional second-round pick became a first-rounder if the Lightning won the Stanley Cup in either 2018 or 2019).

 After being traded midway through the season on Feb.
 26th, 2018, he played 19 games for the Tampa Bay franchise that season.
 After scoring 13 goals in 63 games as a New York Ranger, Miller came to Tampa Bay and scored 10 goals in 19 games, nearly averaging a point per game with 18 points in 19 games.